 Free HIPAA-Compliant Medical Dictation Solutions

-Many UK practices wonder whether they can find HIPAA-compliant medical dictation free solutions to reduce costs.
+Many practices wonder whether they can find HIPAA-compliant medical dictation free solutions to reduce costs.
 Whilst several platforms offer free trials or limited free tiers, truly secure and compliant dictation tools require ongoing investment.

 Free medical dictation app options typically fall into three categories: